Nonlinear Drift in Feynman-Kac Theory: Preserving Early Probabilistic Insights: Conclusions and perspectives

-\end{widetext} \paragraph{ Conclusions and perspectives } In the present letter, a generic theoretical framework dedicated to the probabilistic representation of drift-diffusion transport equations coupled to a sub-model of the drift velocity was proposed for confined domains.
+In the present letter, a generic theoretical framework dedicated to the probabilistic representation of drift-diffusion transport equations coupled to a sub-model of the drift velocity was proposed for confined domains.
 This coupling, being of prime interest for both applicative and theoretical communities, results in a non-linearity class.
 A single embedded CBSP was constructed, enabling such a representation in a single branching path-space and giving access to renewed physical insights in terms of propagative pictures for non-linear physics such as Navier-Stokes, Keller-Segel and Poisson-Nernst-Planck.
 Finally, we performed the numerical implementation in both confined and complex geometries.

 Therefore, we believe that our formal extension of the Feynman-Kac framework opens a series of new research avenues.
 To begin with, it would be interesting to apply this proposition to models in which the sub-model of the drift velocity is not explicit as in \eqref{eq:PNP} and \eqref{eq:NS}, but concerns directional derivatives of a diffusive observable such as an electrical/gravitational potential or a stream potential (\textit{e.g.} $\mathbf{E}=-\boldsymbol{\nabla}\Phi$ or $\mathbf{v}=\boldsymbol{\nabla}\times\boldsymbol{\Psi}$) in confined geometries, avoiding any use of Malliavin stochastic calculus.
 Then, even if no conceptual progress is to be expected, it would certainly be useful to apply our approach to other applications such fluidics, for instance.
 It would also be useful to compare various path-sampling strategies and to examine their behavior when the regime tends towards pure advection.
-In this regard, it would be useful to explore how to handle such - by now allowed - coupling through other numerical schemes using first passage distributions of stochastic processes instead of Maruyama discretization, in order to produce unbiased estimators, even in the case of non-Dirichlet boundary conditions~\cite{Sawhney_2023,Miller_2024}.
-Finally, the extension of our branching tree representations to velocity non-linearities such as in Navier-Stokes equations could lead to new insights for stochastic cascade descriptions of Kolmogorov turbulence, initially introduced and conjectured by Mandelbrot \cite{Mandelbrot_1974}.
+In this regard, it would finally be useful to explore how to handle such - by now allowed - coupling through other numerical schemes using first passage distributions of stochastic processes instead of Maruyama discretization, in order to produce unbiased estimators, even in the case of non-Dirichlet boundary conditions~\cite{Sawhney_2023b,Miller_2024}.